-A 1997-98 Associate Fellow of the National Library of Medicine (NLM), Alpi served as an Educational Collaborator with the National Center for Biotechnology Information, a member on the steering committee of the Partners in Information Access for the Public Health Workforce, as part of the NLM Planning Panel on Clinical & Public Health Information Systems for the 21st Century, and as a reviewer on the Biomedical Library and Informatics Review Committee Grant Study Section from 2011-2015.
-A Distinguished member of the Academy of Health Information Professionals, Alpi teaches in the Medical Library Association (MLA) Continuing Education program, is past chair of the Research Section and Public Health/Health Administration Sections of MLA, and serves on the MLA Board of Directors.
+A 1997-98 Associate Fellow of the National Library of Medicine (NLM), Alpi served as an Educational Collaborator with the National Center for Biotechnology Information, a member on the steering committee of the Partners in Information Access for the Public Health Workforce, as part of the NLM Planning Panel on Clinical & Public Health Information Systems for the 21st Century, and as a reviewer on the NLM Biomedical Library and Informatics Review Committee Grant Study Section from 2011-2015.
+A Distinguished member of the Academy of Health Information Professionals, Alpi teaches in the Medical Library Association (MLA) Continuing Education program, previously chaired the Research Section and Public Health/Health Administration Section of MLA, and serves on the MLA Board of Directors.

 N.B.
 A regularly updated version of my CV in Word is available for download.

 Friday, March 4, 2016.
 Dr. Regina Schoenfeld-Tacher and Kristine Alpi.
 A 40-year Retrospective Content Analysis of JVME Articles.
 Association of American Veterinary Medical Colleges Annual Conference, Washington, D.C.

 Connect with me in-person at the annual meetings of the Medical Library Association, May 13-18, 2016 in Toronto, IFLA World Library and Information Congress, August 13-19 in Columbus, OH, or the Mid-Atlantic Chapter meeting of MLA in Philadelphia, PA